spectrocloud/librarium/content/docs/18-knowledgebase/01-tutorials/3-deploy-k8s-cluster.md

 In this code example, we deploy the [*hello-universe*](https://github.com/spectrocloud/hello-universe) demo application.

-We set 2 replicas to simulate a minimal distributed environment with a redundant web application deployed on Kubernetes.
+We set two replicas for the application to simulate a distributed environment with a redundant web application deployed on Kubernetes.
 In front of them, we add a load balancer service to route requests across all replica containers as best practice to maximize the workload and to expose a single access point to the web application.

 For more information about the service LoadBalancer component you can refer to the [Kubernetes official documentation](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer).